JustEjay/JustEjay/README.md

 ### Hi there 👋
+My name is Eric and I am trying to improve my coding skills

 <!--
 **JustEjay/JustEjay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.